 Profiles Enhancing Education Reviews (PEER) provides systematic and comprehensive descriptions of countries’ education legislation and policies related to the themes of the Global Education Monitoring (GEM) Report.
 Data collection for each chapter is driven by a thematic framework, which draws on the concept note for every edition of the GEM Report.
-The profiles also cover additional topics on key SDG4 issues.
+The profiles focus on the themes of the GEM Reports and also cover additional topics on key SDG4 issues.

 The profiles are not meant to discuss and analyse implementation, but rather to facilitate peer learning and policy dialogue between countries on issues central to SDG4 and to explore key trends in education.
 The information complements the printed edition of the Global Education Monitoring Report, enabling users to gain an insight into the countries’ enabling environment for the investigated theme.